-The foundational piece is a warm copper tray, corralling an assortment of items that hint at entertaining in style.
+On the coffee table, I used a warm copper tray, corralling an assortment of items that hint at entertaining in style.
 The white marble coasters have a lovely glam vibe, as do the gold honeycomb stemless goblets that are resting nearby.

 Candle holders come in a wide array of styles and can add atmosphere to your room within the design style of your choice.

 As long as your furniture pieces are neutral and classic, there’s quite a lot you can easily change to make things look remarkably different.